 Borax

-Someone on the forum suggested putting a pinch of borax in the wash load with the dog blankets and your ordinary soap.
+Someone on the forum suggested putting a pinch of borax (ad) in the wash load with the dog blankets and your ordinary soap.
 I happened to have borax for making slime with, but never used it because I have an HE machine and a septic system to boot.

-A pinch of borax (about a teaspoon?) with a normal wash cycle removed the smell of dog on the very first go.
+A bit of research revealed that borax is fine to use in high efficiency machines and with septic systems as well.
+A pinch of borax (about a teaspoon?) with a normal wash cycle removed the smell of dog from my blankets on the very first go.

 Vinegar

-Other people in the past have recommended vinegar.
-This is also safe for high efficiency machines and septic systems, but it didn’t help the way borax did.
+Other people in the past have recommended vinegar. (ad) This is also safe for high efficiency machines and septic systems, but it didn’t help the way borax did.
 After further research, it seems that vinegar excels at removing dog urine.

 Since my dogs don’t pee in the house, this smell isn’t part of the “Dog Fog” coming up off of my blankets, so probably why it didn’t help so much with my blankets.